ppy/osu-wiki/wiki/Tournaments/Template/en.md

 ---

 <!--
+Find and replace those tags listed below with proper information, then delete this comment.
-find-replace these curly braces then delete this comment {TOURNAMENT_NAME} = tournament name
+{TOURNAMENT_NAME} = tournament name
 {MODE} = game mode
-{ABBR} = abbreviation of the title followed by its iteration/year occurence i.e. MWC 4K 2018
+{ABBR} = abbreviation of the tournament name followed by its iteration/year occurence i.e. MWC 4K 2018
 {ORGANISER} = organiser of the tournament
 {NTH} = installment ordinal number
 {TOPIC_NUM} = forum thread number
-{STATS_LINK} = link to overall statistics (should be Google Drive link) You will still need to add other items such as tables, etc.
+{STATS_LINK} = link to overall statistics sheet (it should be a Google Drive link) You will still need to fill other items such as tables, etc.
-Use .png as a default format for picture(s), since .jpg can't handle transparency -->
+Use .png as a default format for images, since .jpg can't handle transparency.
+Alongside this comment, remember you will need to delete all comments across the article.
+-->

 # {TOURNAMENT_NAME}